 - Sinking;

+- Grounding;

 - Collision; and

 - Fire and explosions.

 An oil spill is not an inevitable consequence of an unplanned event involving Project vessels at sea.
 The damage to an affected vessel would have to be severe for an oil spill to occur.
-In many circumstances, salvage actions would be undertaken on the damaged vessel and this would include removing the fuel oil to prevent oil being spilled during salvage operations.
+In many circumstances, such as after grounding, salvage actions would be undertaken on the damaged vessel and this would include removing the fuel oil to prevent any oil being spilled during salvage operations.